Jhajeen01/MailChimpd/README.md

 # MailChimpd

-# The Backend project made with using nodejs and expressjs storing the data to mailchimp server using mailchimp API !!
+--The Backend project made with using nodejs and expressjs storing the data to mailchimp server using mailchimp API !!

-# The project stores the data for @LIGHT INSIDE YOUR FRIDGE co
+--The project stores the data for @LIGHT INSIDE YOUR FRIDGE co

 ![Screenshot (289)](https://user-images.githubusercontent.com/59960697/202995903-439f0842-fb34-4e23-80c2-09a2a8dbb275.png)